oppia/oppia-web-developer-docs/Overview-of-the-Oppia-codebase.md

 * [Extensions](#extensions)
 * [Other files and folders](#other-files-and-folders)

 Oppia is built with [Google App Engine](https://developers.google.com/appengine/docs/whatisgoogleappengine).
-Its backend is written in [Python](https://www.python.org/), and its frontend is written using [AngularJS](https://angularjs.org/) and [Angular](https://angular.io).
+Its backend is written in [Python](https://www.python.org/), and its frontend is written using [Angular](https://angular.io).

 ## Web server anatomy: Explaining "frontend" and "backend"